JobinJohan/the_littlest_jupyterhub_behind_nginx/README.md

 # The Littlest JupyterHub behind nginx on your own server
 Tutorial to install the Littlest JupyterHub using nginx as a reverse proxy.
-This allows to run different services and serve multiple websites on the same server as the one used by The Littlest JupyterHub.
+This allows us to run different services and serve multiple websites on the same server as the one used by The Littlest JupyterHub.

 ## 1. Install TLJH on your own server
 - Using a terminal program, SSH into your server.
 This should give you a prompt where you can type commands.